openstack/trove/doc/source/user/set-up-clustering.rst

 #. **Create a cluster**

-   Create a cluster by using the :command:`trove cluster-create` command.
+   Create a cluster by using the :command:`openstack database cluster create` command.
 This command creates a one-shard cluster.
 Pass in:

    -  The name of the cluster.